ietf-wg-alto/draft-ietf-alto-path-vector/slides/src/overview.md

 In -07

 - Finalize the specification
-  - Revert back the cost type to -05
+  - Revert the cost type design to -05
-  - New capabilities and request field to negotiate properties
+  - Add a new IRD capability and request field to negotiate properties
-  - A new property to support use cases other than coflow scheduling
+  - Add a new property to support use cases other than coflow scheduling
 - Re-categorize some references (based on the IESG statement)

 In -08